 Prior to Boun Bang Fai, each village puts together a committee to organize all aspects of the festival, including inviting other villages, introducing rules and safety measures and organizing pirzes for the best rockets.

 On the day of the festival, the Boun Bang Fai becomes a toughly contested completion, which generally only bamboo rockets are allowed to enter.
 First, each rocket is inspected and categorized.
 Scores are given for the highest flyer, the most beautiful decoration, and the most entertaining team; a category in which just about anything goes, from elaborate masks to men wearing women’s clothes, while women dance and sing.
 If any of the rockets fail to explode, the team’s technician and leader are forced to drink muddy water or Satho (rice whisky).

 Throughout the celebrations, hosts prepare a variety of traditional food for their guests.

 These days, the size and location of the event is controlled due to numerous safety concern, including limited space and overlaps with aircraft routes.
 But nevertheless, most continue to celebrate the festival in one way or another.

-In Vientiane, Boun Bang Fai is organized in the outskirts of the city of avoid damage to property and help keep participants safe.
+In Vientiane Capital, Boun Bang Fai is organized in the outskirts of the city of avoid damage to property and help keep participants safe.
 The most famous events are held in the surrounding villages of Nason, Natham, Thongmang, Kern, Pakhanhoung and many others.